|

 .

 The longer you wait, the more extensive (and expensive) the repairs become.
 What could’ve been handled with simple spot treatment might turn into full fumigation and wood replacement down the road.
+Higher treatment costs as the infestation spreads and requires more extensive fumigation or multiple treatment areas

 Find out more information about our repair services here: